-It contains a HEPA filter, a carbon filter, PCO technology and a bipolar ionzier.
+It contains a HEPA filter, a carbon filter, PCO technology, and a bipolar ionizer.

 Most ionizers give off ozone but it is possible to produce ions with minuscule ozone.
 They claim 0 here.

-Review of HiTech Air Solutions – Is it a Scam?
+2. HiTech Air Solutions Review – Is it a Scam?

 HiTech Air Solutions, a brand known among some extreme mold avoiders, makes Air Reactors that claim to be PCO machines.
 And wow, what I found out was very disturbing to me.

 To start, the 101 model ($2000) is very expensive relative to the other PCO machines.
-From looking at the inside of the machine they use basic components that total under $150 for all visible parts: four foam/coarse dust filters, two UVC lights, two computer fans, and a 4U 19″ rack case.
+From looking at the inside of the machine they use basic components that total under $150 for all visible parts if I bought them: four foam/coarse dust filters, two UVC lights, two computer fans, and a 4U 19″ rack case.

 The claim here is that some of these filters are photocatalysts that produce OH molecules – that there is something invisible called “Technosite®” (no evidence of this trademark with USPTO) impregnated onto the filters.